 You are ready to go - Start!

 First prompt is for language.
 Select wisely (the default is what most people will want).
 Then it's going to ask you “do you want to install or repair”?
-In all options, the selection shown in square brackets is the default option, pressing return will select that.
+In all dialogs the selection shown in square brackets is the default option and pressing return will select that.
 To select other option, type it and press return.

 Once that's all set up, you'll be prompted to choose the filesystem type.
-Default is the s5 filesystem.
-Choose the ufs filesystem.
+Default is s5 filesystem, but choose ufs filesystem instead.
 Trust me.

 After the filesystem type has been selected, you are prompted for the type of installation.
-Unless you are short on drive space, it's highly recommended you choose the option to install everything on the tape.
+Unless you are desperately short on drive space, it's highly recommended that you opt to install everything.
 It takes longer, but it's much faster than digging up what you want off the tape later on.
 That being said, knock yourself out if you'd like to try manually adding packages later on.

 Filesystems are created.
 This will, like the script says, take some time.
 Next the script helpfully retensions the tape, which takes even more time.
-Then it reads the tape and installs the packages, which takes freaking forever so go do something else for a while (manual: “The standard installation takes about an hour; installing all the packages takes longer”).
+Then it reads the tape and installs the packages, which takes freaking forever so go do something else for a while.
+The installation manual states that “The standard installation takes about an hour; installing all the packages takes longer”.

 After the package installation is complete, the kernel will be patched and you will be prompted to reboot the system.
+Remove floppies and the tape.
 Use CTRL-Amiga-Amiga to reboot into your new system and begin the post-installation phase.
 Almost done!

 Immediately upon reboot you will be given a series of prompts to finish configuring your system.